What are your opening hours?

 How do I set up the government funding?

 We set this up for you.
 There is a quick form to complete and sign and then you will need to show the Pre-school Manager your child’s birth certificate or passport as ID.
+Parent’s N.I number must be recorded along with the eligibility code in order for us to process 30 hours.

 The hours used for government funding do not need to be each day.
 The pre-school is open for a total of 30 hours and you use the hours you would like.